Skip to main content

 Students and staff with physical, mental or health-related conditions

-Who is eligible?
+Who is eligible

-To ensure that a person whose individual physical, mental or health-related conditions are such that his/her participation in Erasmus+ would not be possible without extra financial support can take full advantage of European mobility arrangements, Erasmus+ pays particular attention to guidance, reception, physical accessibility, pedagogical and technical support services, and, especially, financing the extra costs.
+To ensure that a person whose individual physical, mental or health-related conditions are such that their participation in Erasmus+ would not be possible without extra financial support can take full advantage of European mobility arrangements, Erasmus+ pays particular attention to guidance, reception, physical accessibility, pedagogical and technical support services, and, especially, financing the extra costs.

 Several higher education student and staff Ambassadors selected to promote the Erasmus+ programme are persons with disabilities.
 Jessica from Ireland expressed her willingness to participate in Erasmus+ with these words: